-- O "Online course" means an alternative learning experience course that has the same meaning as provided in RCW 28A.250.010 - R "Remote course" means an alternative learning experience course or course work that is not an online course where the written student learning plan for the course does not include a requirement for in-person instructional contact time.
-No minimum in-person instructional contact time is required. has in-person instructional contact time for less than twenty percent of the total weekly time for the course. - S (inactive beginning with 2018-19 school year) "Site-based course" means an alternative learning experience course or course work that is not an online course where the student has in-person instructional contact time for at least twenty percent of the total weekly time for the course. - T "Site Based", written student learning plan requires weekly in-person instructional contact time - U "Site Based", written student learning plan requires less than weekly in-person instruction
+- N No, course was not taught through ALE - O "Online course" means an alternative learning experience course that has the same meaning as provided in RCW 28A.250.010 - R "Remote course" means an alternative learning experience course that is not an online course where the written student learning plan for the course does not include a requirement for in-person instructional contact time.
+No minimum in-person instructional contact time is required. - S (inactive beginning with 2018-19 school year) - T "Site Based", written student learning plan requires weekly in-person instructional contact time - U "Site Based", written student learning plan requires less than weekly in-person instruction